 Asset Protection Permits

-The purpose of asset protection is to ensure that public assets and infrastructure (eg footpaths, drains, roads, laneways etc) is safe, maintained in a serviceable condition and not left damaged at the completion of the building/demolition works.
-The applicant shall be held liable for damages caused by the building/demolition works.
+The purpose of the Asset Protection Permit (APP) is to ensure that public assets and infrastructure (eg footpaths, drains, roads, laneways etc) are kept safe, maintained in a serviceable condition and damages repaired at the completion of the building/demolition works.
+Under the APP the applicant shall be held liable for any damages caused by the building/demolition works.

-A fine of up to $1250 may apply if you start work without an Asset Protection Permit.
-Refer to Local Law No. 2 Clause 23 Building Works.
+Under Council's Local Law No. 2 Clause 23 - Building Works, a fine of up to $1250 may apply if you commence work without a valid Asset Protection Permit.

 City of Greater Dandenong